decredcommunity/events/reports/20190918-the-great-bitcoin-vs-blockchain-debate-melbourne-australia.md

-# The Great Bitcoin vs. Blockchain Debate + Exchange Tour in Melbourne, Australia
+# The Great Bitcoin vs Blockchain Debate and Exchange Tour in Melbourne, Australia

 Report by @eSizeDave